 Royal Australian Corps of SignalsPrint Page

-Plaque commemorates the Royal Australian Corps of Signals who served in the Vietnam War between 1965 and 1972.
+Plaque commemorates the Royal Australian Corps of Signals which served in the Vietnam War between 1965 and 1972.

 Australia's military involvement in the Vietnam War was the longest in duration of any war in Australia's history.
 The arrival of the Australian Army Training Team Vietnam (AATTV) in South Vietnam during July and August 1962 was the beginning of Australia's involvement in the Vietnam War.
 Australia's participation in the war was formally declared at an end when the Governor-General issued a proclamation on 11 January 1973.